 Confidentiality and Supervision

 To ensure the best service to you, your counsellor engages in supervision.
-This means that your counsellor may share details of your situation with the other counsellors at LifeSTAR Alberta (a sexual addiction and general recovery centre).
-They share information to help others learn, or to get feedback on what they may want to do differently in the sessions.
+This means that they share information with trained supervisors to help others learn, or to get feedback on what they may want to do differently in the sessions.
 These discussions are focused on helping improve the quality of work your counsellor does, and only the details relevant to a particular aspect of your care will be discussed.

 Release of Information Forms

-When you make contact with Jacqueilne Thibodeau Counselling, a file will be started with your identifying information on it.
+When you make contact with Jacqueline Thibodeau Counselling, a file will be started with your identifying information on it.
 This file will include: